 ‘Phone Keith!’
 Diana shouted her instructions at Susie before turning to the brute who held her helpless as he hustled her to the waiting car.
 ‘I demand to see my lawyer!
 You can’t just take me away.
 What are you...’
 Her last words were swallowed up as the car door slammed behind her.
 Diana twisted her head to make sure Susie understood her orders.
 Her friend was standing in the entrance, a look of wonder on her face at what she had just witnessed.
 As Di continued her protest, she watched incredulously as a slow smile spread across her friend’s face, then Di was whisked away through the very gates which had spelled security for her all these years.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, LizGraham1Write a Review